 E-cigs are electronic devices that allow users to inhale nicotine vapor (“vaping”).
 They are largely unregulated in the United States.
-This new research will provide in-depth, longitudinal information, based on real-time reports, which will address key priorities that may inform regulatory and health agencies, including understanding the relations between vaping and:
+This research provided in-depth, longitudinal information, based on real-time reports, which addressed key priorities that may inform regulatory and health agencies, including understanding the relations between vaping and:

 1) Nicotine dependence;

 2) Changes in rates of smoking conventional cigarettes;

 3) Health outcomes such as evidence of exposure to carcinogens, as well as acute and long-term pulmonary health;

 4) Attempts to quit smoking and the success of those attempts.